marckean/AzurePolicy/README.md

 - Run an environment unit test against the resources directly to validate their properties have changed

 Testing both the updated policy evaluation results and the environment directly provide confirmation that the remediation tasks changed what was expected and that the policy definition saw the compliance change as expected.

+# Managed Identities

+From [here](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/troubleshoot-adding-apps#i-want-to-delete-an-application-but-the-delete-button-is-disabled), for servicePrincipals that correspond to a managed identity.
+Managed identities service principals can't be deleted in the Enterprise apps blade.
+You need to go to the Azure resource to manage it.
+Learn more about [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

+It isn't a problem to leave these role assignments where the security principal has been deleted.
+If you like, you can remove these role assignments using steps that are similar to other role assignments.
+For information about how to remove role assignments, see [Remove Azure role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-remove).

 ## Policy Definition Structure